 Cutting then patching the plate for the final 16th colour

 I really enjoyed this print.
 Yes I made mistakes but it didn’t feel like a struggle like other prints have felt.
 The registration issue way back between colours 2 and 3 could have sent me back to the beginning with new paper and lino.
 The mistake between colours 15 and 16 could have been disastrous, but I problem-solved it, and if hadn’t shared it here, no one would have known about it.

 Overall, I am pretty happy.
-I pick it up from Holdens Gallery Framers this week and will be delivering it to Montville Art Gallery, Montville, and Peace of Green Gallery, Maleny.
+I pick it up from James Frames (previously Holdens Gallery) this week and will be delivering it to Montville Art Gallery, Montville, and Peace of Green Gallery, Maleny.
 If you are interested you can see the print with your very own eyes at either of these locations, framed and unframed, or you can view it online here.